Pranichek/readme-file/README.md

 This is an example of how to install python if you never use him
 - First step
     - Go to the official [Python website](https://www.python.org/downloads)
+    - Navigate to the Downloads section.
+The website automatically detects your operating system and displays the appropriate version.

 First, clone this repository: